jsreport/docs/docs/html-to-xlsx.md

 ## Format

-Excel supports to set a string format to a cell, to specify that in the html you need to use the `data-cell-format-str` (to specify the raw string format) or the `data-cell-format-enum` (to select an existing format) on the `td` element.
+Excel supports setting cell string format.
+This can be done using `data-cell-format-str` (to specify the raw string format) or `data-cell-format-enum` (to select an existing format) on the `td` element.

 Possible values of the `data-cell-format-enum` are: